 One of the most frequent questions I get and judgement I receive is around medicating my resident and foster cats.
-This is the 2nd in my series Medicine & Cats, and we’ll break down how one senior kitty, Don Vito, lives his best life, even though he struggles with GI disease and arthritis.
+In this post, we’ll break down how one senior kitty, Don Vito, lived his best life, even though he struggled with GI disease and arthritis.

 Medicine: Prednisolone Daily

 Other: B12 Injections Weekly, Probiotic Daily, Cosequin Supplement 2x Daily, Omega-3 Oil 1-2x Daily

 My resident tabby, Don Vito, just turned 15 years old.
 Last year, he tackled cancer (read about it here) through two surgeries and five chemo treatments.
 After chemo, he had a hard time keeping weight on.
 We did a malabsorption test and it was confirmed that he wasn’t properly absorbing nutrients, and that he had GI disease.

 1. Weekly B12 injections so he would get more nutrients.

 2. Addition of a probiotic to aid with digestion.